Butterfly splendor on full display in June

 The ones now in the Upper Peninsula are the offspring of those that made the fall journey, produced earlier this spring in southern states that already had milkweed available as host for the caterpillars.
 With the early start plants have gotten in the U.P. and abundant rainfall, the monarchs are finding the milkweed here already tall and the nectar sources abundant.

 Earlier this spring red admiral numbers appeared to be up in the region.
-Like the monarchs, these black butterflies broad, semi-circle bands of red-orange on each wing are migratory but much less predictable, scarce in some years, present in profusion in others, according to the Wisconsin Butterflies website, https://wisconsinbutterflies.org.
+Like the monarchs, these black butterflies with broad, semi-circle bands of red-orange on each wing are migratory but much less predictable, scarce in some years, present in profusion in others, according to the Wisconsin Butterflies website, https://wisconsinbutterflies.org.

 No definitive answer has been found so far for why red admiral populations sometimes explode, the site states.
 But it had offered a possible explanation: